liuxin0824/ComSD/README.md

 If there is no visualization in the results or an error occurs, you can try to 'execute cell' again or 'restart kernel'.

-### Skill discovery: DMC Robot behaviors
-Arranging and comming soon
+DMC Robot behaviors: arranging and comming soon